 If your friends like creating in the kitchen, a nice cookbook will be a great addition to their collection, if they have one, or the beginning of one.
 For those that have all the basics, opt for something regional, ethnic, or current so there’s less chance it’s already on their bookshelf.
 For those that don’t own any, you can go for the classics.
 You can always turn this into a package by adding kitchen linens, cooking spoons, or a cooking ingredient mentioned in the cookbook—like fancy salt or truffle oil.

 Everyone loves chocolate cake or banana bread.
 And if your friends recently moved, they would likely be thanking you!
 Especially when they’re desperately looking for something to have with their coffee and realize they haven’t yet gone shopping.
 If you bake, it’ll be extra special to make them something they particularly love.
 You can even accompany it with the recipes so they can later recreate it.
-If you don’t bake, maybe pick up something from the new neighborhood bakery or patisserie for them to try.
+If you don’t bake, maybe pick up something from the new neighborhood bakery or patisserie for them to try once they finish moving in NYC.